miguelsndc/vault/Zettelkasten/Law of Sines.md

 ---
 tags: trig
 ---
-The law of sines relates the sides of a triangle and the sines of the angles opposite to them:
+The law of sines relates the sides of a triangle and the sines of the [[Angle|angles]] opposite to them:

 >[!tip] Definition
 >In **any type of triangle**, given the the angles $A, B$ and $C$ and the sides $a, b$ and $c$, where $a$ is opposite to $A$, $b$ is opposite to $B$ and $c$ is opposite to $C$, the law of sines states that: